 Rural Indian healthcare needs a lot of improvements and severely suffers from lack of qualified healthcare professionals.
 On 4th September, Honorable Delhi High Court has directed Central Government and Medical Council of India (MCI) to permit B.Sc. (community Health) graduates to practice healthcare in rural India.

-With all due respect to he Delhi High Court, I would like to discuss a few points regarding this decision.
+With all due respect to the Delhi High Court, I would like to discuss a few points regarding this decision.
 Being a law abiding responsible citizen of India, I am not trying to show any kind of disrespect whatsoever to the Honorable Delhi High Court or any legal institutions.

 Here is the excerpt from the news piece –

 “In the opinion of this court, once the Central government has undertaken to introduce the B.Sc.
 (Community Health) course, it must take the lead and give the course a firm legal footing and introduce it in institutions and universities run by the Central government and also provide help to the state governments to introduce the same.
-Also, once the syllabi, curriculum and course have been finalised and the graduate has been identified to treat a range of common diseases that are easily treatable at the primary level, there is no reason why he/she should not be allowed to practice independently,” the HC observed.
+Also, once the syllabus, curriculum and course have been finalized and the graduate has been identified to treat a range of common diseases that are easily treatable at the primary level, there is no reason why he/she should not be allowed to practice independently,” the HC observed.